 Thinking critically and creatively

-The purpose of the Interpersonal skills learning area is to help PRBB staff enhance their leadership skills and their capacity to work effectively in teams and small groups.
+The purpose of the Teams skills learning area is to help PRBB staff enhance their leadership skills and their capacity to work effectively in teams and small groups.
 Workshops address many aspects of how we develop and maintain relationships with others, including: team working, project management, conflict management and negotiation, team selection and others.